 This sale happens only twice a year for just a few days, and I daresay is the highlight of the year for some moms.
 Why?
 Because children’s consignment sales combine the best of decluttering, earning money, saving money, and keeping your kids looking super cute and active in all their favorite hobbies.

 I’ve been working with the sale for a few years, but I’ve been shopping the sale even longer.
 This year, I’m selling, too.
 Let’s bust a few myths to get you in on the fun.

 Myth 1: It’s too late to participate.
-The JBF Philly sale takes place at Oaks this week, and if you are already thinking, “Shoot, I should have sold some stuff,” you still can!
+The JBF Philly sale takes place at Oaks usually in March, and if you are already thinking, “Shoot, I should have sold some stuff,” you still can!
 They take dropoffs on Tuesday, and there is a second drop off during the sale for non-clothing items.
-Plus, there is a Reading and a Lancaster sale in just a few weeks.
+Plus, there is a Reading, a Lancaster, and a Bucks County sale in just a few weeks.

 Myth 2: I don’t have time to buy a table and spend a whole day hawking my stuff.
 That is NOT how this sale works!
 You drop off your stuff.
 It sells.
 You get paid.
 Woohoo!

 Myth 3: I don’t want someone else to decide on pricing.
 Good news!
 YOU make the decision about how to package, price, and even discount your goods on the final day, which is optional.